In This Blog

 Lift and Shift vs. Other Migration Strategies

 Lift and shift is just one of several approaches to cloud migration.
-Alternative strategies include re-platforming, refactoring, and rebuilding.
+Other common strategies include re-platforming, refactoring, and rebuilding.
+Each option requires a different level of effort and creates a different level of long-term cloud optimization.

 FROM mcr.microsoft.com/dotnet/aspnet:5.0 AS base